fschuindt/blog/_posts/2020-09-13-jupiter-and-saturn-second-attempt.md

 layout: post
 title: "Jupiter and Saturn, second attempt"
 categories: [Astronomy, AP]
+image: images/2020-09-13-jupiter-and-saturn-second-attempt/jupiter.png
+excerpt: "A second attempt over my September 5th picture, this time gathering more data.
+Jupiter got significantly improved but I prefer the Saturn of the previous one."
 ---

 *This post was originally published on my [old blog](https://boredprogrammer.postach.io/post/jupiter-and-saturn-second-attempt) dedicated to amateur astronomy.*